-- 1. Water heater power should be OFF (both switches: electric & LP gas).
-The 3-valve water heater bypass set to BYPASS: Valves A&B are OFF, valve C is ON. - 2.
+- 1. Water heater power should be OFF (both switches: electric and LP gas).
+Water heater bypass valves should be set to BYPASS.
+Refer to the water heater bypass diagram for your model. - 2.
 Pour the vinegar solution into the gravity fill on the outside of the RV. - 3.
 Finish filling the fresh water tank with clean (potable) water.
 Water pump should be OFF.
-Fill the fresh water tank using the power fill method (see step 5). - 4.
-Set the city water / tank fill valve at the utility center to the CITY position.
+Fill the fresh water tank using either the gravity fill or the power fill method refer to instructions previously. - 4.
+The blue valve position at the utility center does not matter.
 The tank shutoff valve (at the pump) should be ON.
 Siphon valve OFF.
 Turn the water pump ON.
 Open faucets, let water run and when chlorine smell is gone, close the faucets. - 5.
 Turn pump OFF. - 6.
 Drain the system again, but don't drain the water heater.
-3-Valve Bypass should be set to BYPASS.
-Valves A&B are OFF, valve C is ON.
+Water heater bypass valves should be set to BYPASS.
 Do not remove the water heater drain plug. - 7.
 Close low point drains and fresh water tank drain. - 8.
 Refill the fresh water tank with clean potable water.
-Use either the power fill tank method or fill through the gravity fill inlet.
-Refer to the 6 In 1 Utility Center. - 9.
+Use either the power fill tank method or gravity fill inlet on the trailer as explained previously. - 9.
 Turn water tank shutoff valve (at the pump) ON.
 Turn the pump ON.
-Open faucets and check that the chlorine taste is gone.

-- 10. Turn water pump OFF.
+Open faucets and check that the chlorine taste is gone. - 10.
+Turn water pump OFF.
 Drain the system one more time. - 11.
-For 3-Valve Bypass (if so equipped) set valves to the NORMAL position.
-Valve A&B are ON, valve C is OFF. - 12.
+For set water heater bypass valves to the NORMAL position. - 12.
 Refill the fresh water system with clean water.
-Once the water heater is full of water, turn the power back on.
+Once the water heater is full of water, turn the water heater power back on.

-Winterizing (with a 6 in 1 Utility Center):
+Winterizing (with a 6 in 1 Utility Center)